 The standard of housing in Norway is excellent, though expats relocating from countries where apartments and houses are typically roomy might be surprised at the relative lack of space in Norwegian homes.
 Nevertheless, expats can expect comfortable, well-finished, well-insulated rental accommodation with good heating systems.
 Expats should ensure that the heating in their prospective lodgings – whether it be gas, electric or a wood-burning stove – works well, because it will be a necessity in winter.

-Types of accommodation in Norway
+Types of accommodation to rent in Norway

 At least during the initial stages of their time in Norway, most expats opt for renting property in Norway.
 There is a variety of accommodation options to choose, ranging from detached houses (enebolig) and terraced/row houses (rekkehus) to apartments and properties called 'tomannsbolig', which are large houses that have been subdivided for use by two families.